mat-ruszczycky/practice-react-todo/README.md

 ### Core:
 - The app must be responsive and functional across desktop and mobile devices.
 - User interactions should have minimal response times.
-- The backend should be scalable to accommodate increasing numbers of users and tasks.
+- The back-end should be scalable to accommodate increasing numbers of users and tasks.
 - User data must be securely stored, following best practices for encryption and data privacy.

 ### Optional: